BrooksLabUCSC/flair/README.md

 (2) `isoforms.fasta` contains FLAIR collapsed isoforms produced by the [`flair-collapse`](#collapse) module.

 **Outputs:**</br>
 (1) `counts_matrix.tsv` which is a tab-delimited file containing isoform counts for each sample.
+In the output, the values in the manifest file are concatenated with underscores so please do not use underscores in the manifest file.
 For example:

 ```tsv
 ids	samp1_conditionA_batch1	samp2_conditionA_batch1 samp3_conditionA_batch2	...
 0042c9e7-b993_ENSG00000131368.3	237.0	156.0	165.0	150.0	...
 0042d216-6b08_ENSG00000101940.13	32.0	14.0 	25.0	...
 ```

 ### <a name="diffExp"></a>flair diffExp
 Performs differential isoform expression, differential gene expression, and differential isoform usage analyses between multiple samples with 3 or more replicates.
 For differential isoform usage analysis between samples without replicates, please use the [diff_iso_usage.py](#diffisoscript) standalone script.
 This module requires additional python modules and R packages which are described below: